-3.13 Time off in lieu (TOIL)
+3.14 Time off in Lieu (TOIL)

-- (a) In lieu of the provisions of clauses 3.9.1 and 3.9.2, an employee, other than a continuous shift worker, who performs overtime work may, at the employee's option, be granted time off in lieu of payment for such overtime. - (b) TOIL shall be accrued at the applicable penalty rate with a cap of three (3) days. - (c) TOIL is to be taken in periods mutually agreed between the employer and the employee.
-Agreement to take TOIL will not be unreasonably withheld. - (d) Each BEMS work area is to ensure that an accurate and reliable system is used for recording, accumulation and taking of TOIL. - (e) Upon termination of employment, any outstanding TOIL that has not been taken by the employee, will be paid to the employee at the relevant penalty rate at which it was accrued.
+- 3.14.1 In lieu of the provisions of clauses 3.9.1 and 3.9.2, an employee, other than a continuous shift worker, who performs overtime work may, at the employee's option, be granted time off in lieu of payment for such overtime. - 3.14.2 TOIL shall be accrued at the applicable penalty rate with a cap of three days. - 3.14.3 TOIL is to be taken in periods mutually agreed between the employer and the employee.
+Agreement to take TOIL will not be unreasonably withheld. - 3.14.4 Each BEMS work area is to ensure that an accurate and reliable system is used for recording, accumulation and taking of TOIL.

+3.14.5 Upon termination of employment, any outstanding TOIL that has not been taken by the employee, will be paid to the employee at the relevant penalty rate at which it was accrued.

-PART 4 LEAVE OF ABSENCE AND PUBLIC HOLIDAYS
+PART 4 - LEAVE OF ABSENCE AND PUBLIC HOLIDAYS

-4.1 Recreation leave
+4.1 Recreation Leave